Whatever your beliefs please spread love not hatred. We all are His children.

 The purport of the word cintayet here is that one should see oneself with the form and the feelings of an eternally perfect girlfriend and really experience that.
 In other words, one should nourish a firm esteem of “this body with this shape and this feeling – that is me.”
 This is the endeavour of the practitioner, but actually the spiritual body awakens spontaneously within the heart of such a practitioner who has a service attitude, by the grace of the Lord. yad yad dhiya ta urugaya vibhavayanti tat tad vapu pranayase sad anugrahaya (Bhag.
 3.9.11) Lord Brahma told the Supreme Lord: “O Lord!
 You are very kind upon the devotees who are eager to serve You.
 Whatever body they meditate upon, which is favourable for their service and which they desire, He bestows upon them, so that He can accept their eternal service.”
 When the practise reaches perfection the practitioner, with the aid of Yogamaya (the divine illusion that assists the Lord in His pastimes), is blessed with attaining his desired loving service of the Divine Youthful Pair Themselves in his spiritual body within the realm of Their pastimes.

-We do not claim copyright on any of the posted items.
-So please feel free to share the glories of Lord.
+@ In this website we do not claim copyright on any of the posted items.
+So please share our message of love